Actively Recruiting

 - Karnofsky performance status of 60% or higher

-- Negative pregnancy test within 14 days prior to registration for females of child-bearing potential
+- Negative pregnancy test for females of child-bearing potential within 14 days prior to registration

-- Ability to understand and willingness to sign informed consent
+- Ability and willingness to sign informed consent and comply with study requirements

 You will not qualify if you...

-- Presence of infratentorial or spinal disease
+- Infratentorial or spinal disease

 - Receiving other investigational agents or anti-cancer therapies within 28 days prior to registration